GoogleCloudPlatform/bank-of-anthos/src/accounts-db/README.md

 # Accounts Database Service

-The `accounts-db` service is holds all user data for the system.
+The `accounts-db` service holds all user data for the system.

 The container is a standard MongoDB image, with a default database added on top.
+By default, `accounts-db` creates a single in-memory replica.

 implemented using MongoDB.